mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

     [SecondPage]: ../../assets/tutorials/dashboard/dashboard3.png

-### 3.2.
+### 3.1.
 Customize with selectors

-When examining the code, you will notice the usage of two different types of `selectors`, namely [`Dropdown`][vizro.models.Dropdown] and [`Slider`][vizro.models.Slider], within the [`Parameters`][vizro.models.Parameter].
-These `selectors` provide additional configuration options for the `controls` and allow you to customize their behavior and appearance.
+The code in the example above uses two different types of [`selector` objects](../user-guides/selectors/), namely [`Dropdown`][vizro.models.Dropdown] and [`Slider`][vizro.models.Slider] upon the [`Parameters`][vizro.models.Parameter].
+The `selectors` enable configuration of the controls to customize their behavior and appearance.

-The first parameter of your page is a [`Dropdown`][vizro.models.Dropdown].
-It is configured with two available options, disables multi-selection and has a default `value` set to blue.
-This means users can choose a single option from the dropdown.
+The first parameter is a [`Dropdown`][vizro.models.Dropdown].
+It is configured with two available options, disables multi-selection, and has a default `value` set to blue.
+Users can choose a single option from the dropdown.

 The second parameter is a [`Slider`][vizro.models.Slider] with a default value of 0.8.
-It allows users to adjust a value within the specified range of `min=0` and `max=1`.
-As you can see, `selectors` offer flexibility in configuring the controls and are applicable to both [`Filters`][vizro.models.Filter] and [`Parameters`][vizro.models.Parameter].
-They allow you to fine-tune the behavior and appearance of the controls to suit your specific needs.
+Users can adjust a value within the specified range of `min=0` and `max=1`.

+You can apply selectors to configure [`Filters`][vizro.models.Filter] and [`Parameters`][vizro.models.Parameter] to fine-tune the behavior and appearance of the controls.
+The selectors currently available are as follows:

-??? info "Further information for `selectors`"
-    Currently available `selectors` for [`Filter`][vizro.models.Filter] and
-    [`Parameter`][vizro.models.Parameter]:
+- [`Parameter`][vizro.models.Parameter]:
 - [`Checklist`][vizro.models.Checklist]
 - [`Dropdown`][vizro.models.Dropdown]
 - [`RadioItems`][vizro.models.RadioItems]
 - [`RangeSlider`][vizro.models.RangeSlider]
 - [`Slider`][vizro.models.Slider]

-## 4. Create the final dashboard
+## 4. The final touches

-Finally, it's time to put everything together and create a cohesive dashboard.
-In this section, we will focus on creating a homepage for your dashboard and provide seamless navigation to the previously built pages.
+This section puts everything together by adding a homepage to the previous example that offers navigation between the two separate pages.

-To enable easy navigation within your dashboard, we will create the homepage that serves as the entry point for the user.
+To enable easy navigation within your dashboard, we create a page that serves as the entry point for the user.
-For that, we will utilize two [`Cards`][vizro.models.Card] and include them in the `components` list.
-Each [`Card`][vizro.models.Card] serves as a customizable tile that can be configured with a title, text, and an image.
-These cards will act as links to the subpages within your dashboard.
+On this homepage are two [`Cards`][vizro.models.Card] which serve as tiles that can be customized with a title, some text, and an image.
+These cards link to the subpages within your dashboard using their `href` attributes as `href="/first-page"` and `href="/second-page"`.

-To bring everything together, you will now reference the two subpages within the [`Cards`][vizro.models.Card] on the homepage by specifying their respective `href` attributes as `href="/first-page"` and `href="/second-page"`.
 This establishes the navigation links from the homepage to each of the subpages.

-Furthermore, the created pages need to be added to the dashboard using the following line of code:
+Each page is added to the dashboard using the following line of code:
 `vm.Dashboard(pages=[home_page, first_page, second_page])`.
-This ensures that all the pages are accessible in the dashboard.
+This ensures that all the pages are accessible.

-Once everything is put together, you will have a functional dashboard where you can navigate from the homepage to each of the subpages.
-Additionally, you can use the navigation panel on the left side to switch between the three pages, providing a seamless and interactive user experience.
+The code below illustrates a functional dashboard where you can navigate from the homepage to each of the subpages.
+Additionally, you can use the navigation panel on the left side to switch between the three pages.

 !!! example "Final dashboard"
     === "Code"